akueckes/z80pack/README.md

 ## Notes on Cromemco D+7A
 - define HAS_D7A in the appropriate sim.h file to enable this emulation
 - the D+7A now supports both audio playback and joystick inputs
-- can be configured to produce a sound file as recording of an audio sequence
+- can be configured to produce a WAV file as recording of an audio sequence
 - build z80pack with WANT_PORTAUDIO=YES to use the PortAudioframework for sound, X11 for display and the standard Linux joystick driver for joysticks
 - alternatively, build z80pack with WANT_SDL=YES to use SDL2 framework for display, joysticks and sound
 - emulates two JS-1 joysticks with integrated speaker (assigned to left and right audio channel, respectively)